Carnegie Foundation Community Engagement Classification 2020

 What does community engagement look like at Palo Alto College?

 Community engagement at Palo Alto College is embedded within our mission, values, and strategic plan.
 Examples of community engagement include service learning courses, the S.H.A.R.E.
 Center, Early College High School, Dual Credit, National Science Foundation grant programs, and the College Connection Program.

-The Carnegie Foundation self-study process begins in Summer 2018 with content experts from the cross-campus committee providing expertise on responses to questions within four categories.
+The Carnegie Foundation self-study process began in Summer 2018 with content experts from the cross-campus committee providing expertise on responses to questions within four categories.
 These four categories are: